Pratiti-paul/Connectify/readme.md

 - The front-end entry is in `client/src` and the main socket client code is in `client/src/socket.js` or `client/socket.js` depending on your setup.
 - The server socket handlers are in `server/server.js`.

+- Typing indicators: the client emits `typing` events while the local user types (debounced), and the server broadcasts `user_typing` to other connected clients.
+UI and behavior are implemented in `client/src/components/ChatScreen.jsx` and server handling is in `server/server.js`.

 ## Contributing

 Contributions are welcome.
 Open an issue or submit a pull request with a clear description of changes.